san650/git-switch/README.md

 ## Description

-List lastest used branches.
-By used we mean checked-out at some point.
+List latest used branches.
+By used we mean branches that were modified at some point.
 It also has an interactive mode which allows you to easily checkout one of the branches in the list.